-For this study, Dr Miller randomly assigned 20 healthy volunteers to watch either 15 to 30 minutes of a light movie or excerpts from comedy shows; or, on the heavier side, the Steven Spielberg war drama Saving Private Ryan.
+For this study, Dr Miller randomly assigned 20 healthy volunteers to watch either 15 to 30 minutes of a light movie such as Kingpin, Something About Mary or excerpts from comedy shows; or, on the heavier side, the Steven Spielberg war drama Saving Private Ryan.
 The participants were divided equally between men and women, averaged 33 years of age, and had had their initial blood flow measured after an overnight fast.

 Almost all of the volunteers (95 percent) experienced increased blood flow while watching the funny movie, while three quarters (74 percent) had decreased flow while observing the ravages of war onscreen.